 If you like very flavorful coffee, you’ll undoubtedly be more than happy with a French press.
 This coffee brewer produces terrific, full-bodied, and incredibly balanced coffee.

 Some of these flavors are more commonly found than others, like bitter notes.
-Bitter notes are one of the main reasons people either love drinking French press coffee or don’t like it.
+Bitter notes are one of the main reasons people either love or dislike French press coffee.

 |